andots/researcher-webextension/README.md

 ## Features of RE:SEARCHER

-- A browser extension (webextension).
-- All bookmarks will be saved to your local machine.
+### Full-text Search

-- Full-text search title, content, and url of bookmarks powered by [Elasticsearch](https://github.com/elastic/elasticsearch)
+Search title, every word of content, excerpt, and url of bookmarks powerd by [Elasticsearch](https://github.com/elastic/elasticsearch).
+Search box accepts Elasticsearch search_query, for example `a AND b`, `"Quick Brown Fox"`, `abc*efg`, `site:github.com`, `bookmarkedAt:[2021-10 TO 2021-11]`.

+[Query string query | Elasticsearch Guide \[7.15\] | Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax)

+### Multilingual Index/Search Support

-- Multi-languages support - automatically guessing the language of the content, indexing with each language analyzer.
+Automatically guessing the language of the content, indexing with each language analyzer.
 Currently supports English, German, Japanese, Korean, and Chinese.
 Others are analyzed as Elasticsearch default.

+### All Bookmarks Saved Locally

+Your bookmarks will be saved to your local machine.
+No cloud services.

+### Browser Extension (WebExtension)

-- Bookmark from a browser toolbar.
-- Import bookmarks from browser, exported bookmark html, textarea.
+Easy to bookmark from browser toolbar.
+Import bookmarks from your browser's bookmarks, exported bookmark html, textarea.

+### Extract Content Body & Simple Page View

-- Extract only content body and simple page view with [mozilla/readability](https://github.com/mozilla/readability).
+Extracts only content body of webpage as much as possible.
+Also, you can read articles with a simple/fast page view using [mozilla/readability](https://github.com/mozilla/readability).

-- Automatic syntax highlighting of codes in contents.
+### Auto Syntax Highlighting

+Codes in content are automatically detected and highlighted with [highlightjs/highlight.js](https://github.com/highlightjs/highlight.js/).

+### Flexible Search Results

-- Search results can be shown with OGP(Open Graph Protocol) image.
+Switch the results UI - Search engine like view, with OGP(Open Graph Protocal) image, simple title view, tiled card style.

-- Mark as Read Later.
+### Mark as Read Later

-- Filter by your favorite rank (stars).
-- Filter video bookmarks and embed official video player.
+Easy to filter bookmarks marked as "Read Later".

+### Favorite Star Rank

+5 stars rank of each bookmark to filter and weight search results.

+### Video Bookmarks

+Filter video bookmarks from sidebar.
+Official video player will be embedded on view page.
+Currently supports only YouTube.

 ## How to Setup Search Backend

-You need to install Elasticsearch as a search backend.
+You need to install webextension to browser and Elasticsearch as a search backend.

 ## Docker